Ibaslogic/Ibaslogic/src/posts/2020-03-18-react-http-request-and-lifecycle-methods/react-http-request-and-lifecycle-methods.md

 }
 ```

-Save the file and you’ll see your app displaying empty default items.
+Save the file and see your app displaying empty default items.

 Next, head over to [JSONPlaceholder website](https://jsonplaceholder.typicode.com "jsonplaceholder site").
 Scroll down to **Resources** section and click on the **todos** link.
 Here, you will see a list of 200 todos that we will be working with.